davidboll/portfolio/README.md

 ## So how does it look?

-Well fortunately for you I've added my site to GitHub-pages so you can see my portfolio right here --> https://davidboll.github.io/portfolio/
+Well fortunately for you I've added my site to GitHub-pages so you can see my portfolio right here --> https://davidboll.github.io/portfolio/ I've also deployd on my own domain - https://portfolio.davidboll.se/ :)

 ## Acconlegements